Drug And Alcohol Addiction In Las Vegas, Nevada

 This acceptance of experimentation doesn’t just pose a problem for visitors, but to the residents of the city as well.
 Inpatient and outpatient rehabs can help those who struggle with substance use disorders find better ways to live.

 Methamphetamine Overdose In Las Vegas

-While many cities are fighting the growing opioid epidemic, Las Vegas is faced with another crisis; the rise of methamphetamines.
-Psychostimulants, a classification of drugs that include methamphetamines, ecstasy, and ADHD prescriptions, have been causing more and more overdoses each year.
-Whereas, prescription opioid-related deaths in the city are actually falling.
+While many cities are fighting the growing Opioid epidemic, Las Vegas is faced with another crisis; it must contend with the rise of Methamphetamines.
+Psychostimulants, a classification of drugs that include Methamphetamines, Ecstasy, and ADHD prescriptions, have been causing more and more overdoses each year.
+Prescription Opioid-related deaths in the city have actually fallen.

 The Prescription Opioid Epidemic And Rise Of Heroin In Las Vegas

-Overall, opioid-related deaths in Las Vegas have decreased from 2010 to 2018.
-The number of deaths tied to heroin use specifically, however, have nearly tripled.
+Overall, Opioid-related deaths in Las Vegas have decreased from 2010 to 2018.
+The number of deaths tied to Heroin use specifically, however, have nearly tripled.
 This growth is not necessarily tied to overdose but deals largely with unsafe practices that come with addiction.
 Sharing needles, for instance, is frequently the cause of spreading disease among intravenous users.
-In 2015, 45% of young injection users were diagnosed with Hepatitis C, a disease commonly spread through blood contamination.
 So much of an issue has arisen that Las Vegas became the first city in the US to roll out syringe vending machines to provide clean needles.

 Alcoholism And Gambling Addiction In Las Vegas

 The image synonymous with Las Vegas is a large group of people who go there with the intention of drinking.
 However, there isn’t a lot of data that can differentiate residents from tourists.
 There are very few people who check themselves into treatment in Las Vegas for alcoholism.
 Rather, alcoholism is usually a co-occurring disorder of another addiction (like gambling).